 - the way in which the Department operates

 - working in the APS

 - skills development.

-- The Recruitment Team —we will assist you with your relocation to Canberra and support and guide you throughout the year.
+- The Recruitment Team — our team will assist you with your relocation to Canberra, and support and guide you throughout the year.

-- Your team — some teams are small while others are quite large.
+- Your work team — some teams are small while others are quite large.
 Throughout your rotations, your team supervisor will support you in your day-to-day work.